 Bulk pricing, MOQ, and unit cost breakpoints

-MOQ is usually driven by setup time, sourcing complexity, and decoration method.
-A standard embroidered cap in one fabric can often start lower than a build with custom trims, extra labels, or retail-specific packaging.
+MOQ is usually driven by setup time, sourcing complexity, decoration method, and packaging requirements.
+A standard embroidered cap in one fabric can often start lower than a build with custom trims, extra labels, specialty patches, or retail-specific packout.
 Think of MOQ as the point where the order becomes efficient enough to price well.

 Unit cost improves as setup is spread across more units.
 That is why a 300-unit run and a 1,000-unit run can feel like different products even when the artwork barely changes.
 Quantity is not the only driver, but it is the easiest lever buyers can use to move price.